 Before your trip to Japan, we’re sure you’ve been asked by friends or family to bring souvenirs back home.
 If you want to spare some expense on souvenirs, 100 yen shops are a great place to check out!
 They may not have the traditional, spiritual Japanese souvenirs like protection amulets from temples or shrines, nor will they have the special green tea-flavoured Kit-Kats, but they’ve got a bunch of other things like keychains, stickers, magnets, coin purses, mugs, wall scrolls, and more!

 If you visit other tourist attractions, they will also sell souvenirs but they may have those tourist attractions’ logos or branding on them (“Tokyo Skytree”, “Tokyo Tower”, “Sensoji Shrine”, etc.).
 If you want souvenirs that’s just Japan or just Tokyo, 100 yen shops are a good place to get them.

 Stationery and DIY

 Stationery is undoubtedly necessary in our daily lives, whether you’re a student, office worker or just really into arts and crafts.
-100 yen shops sell many different-coloured and patterned paper and sheets, smooth pens and markers, colourful and beautifully designed notebooks and scrapbooks, knitting wool, sewing kits, and more.
+Japanese dollar stores sell many different-coloured and patterned paper and sheets, smooth pens and markers, colourful and beautifully designed notebooks and scrapbooks, knitting wool, sewing kits, and more.
 Most of these products are made in Japan, all at 100 yen each.

 If you’re new to arts and crafts, 100 yen shops also have DIY craft packages with instruction manuals and guides to help you along your new hobby, so give that a go!